Katelyn Ohashi

 Katelyn Michelle Ohashi (born April 12, 1997) is an American gymnast who competed for the University of California, Los Angeles.
-She is a six-time All-American and was a four-time member of USA Gymnastics' Junior National Team, the 2011 junior national champion, and the winner of the 2013 American Cup.
-Noted for incorporating popular dance elements in her floor routines, she trended globally on various social media networks in January 2019 for her perfect 10 score at the 2019 Collegiate Challenge, the fourth perfect 10 floor routine of her career.
+She is a six-time All-American and a four-time member of USA Gymnastics' Junior National Team.
+She was the 2011 junior national champion and won the 2013 American Cup.
+Noted for incorporating popular dance elements in her floor routines, she trended globally on various social media networks in January 2019 for her perfect 10 score at the 2019 Collegiate Challenge, the fourth perfect-10 floor routine of her career.

 Early life and education

 Ohashi was born in Seattle, Washington, to Richard and Diana Ohashi, the latter a former high-school gymnast.
 She has three older brothers, Ryan, Kyle, and Kalen, and is of German and Japanese descent.

 Ohashi started gymnastics at age 3.
-In 2006, Ohashi, her mother, and the youngest of her brothers, Kalen, moved first to Kansas City, Missouri, and then, three years later, to Plano, Texas, to support her gymnastics training.
+To support her gymnastics training, Ohashi moved in 2006 to Kansas City, Missouri, with her mother and the youngest of her brothers; three years later, they moved to Plano, Texas.

-She attended Spring Creek Academy before graduating from Plano Senior High School in 2015.
+She attended Spring Creek Academy, then graduated from Plano Senior High School in 2015.
 In the fall of 2015, she began attending the University of California, Los Angeles, where she majored in gender studies and graduated in 2019.

-Ohashi had body-image problems and has been a recipient of body-shaming insults, which resulted in an eating disorder.
-She has received mental health counseling, which she reports as being "crucial in my growing as a person and my mental health."

 Gymnastics career

+2009–2012: Junior elite

 Early in her career, Ohashi trained with Al Fong at Great American Gymnastics Express (GAGE) in Blue Springs, Missouri.
-Ohashi was 12 years old when she made her debut on the national gymnastics scene at the 2009 Junior Olympic National Championships, where she placed first on floor exercise, tied for second on uneven bars, placed fourth in the all-around and tied for seventh on vault.
+At age 12, she debuted on the national gymnastics scene at the 2009 Junior Olympic National Championships, where she placed first on floor exercise, tied for second on uneven bars, placed fourth in the all-around, and tied for seventh on vault.

-She competed in her first elite meet at the 2009 U.S. Classic in Des Moines, Iowa, where she placed fourth on floor in the junior division, tied for fifth on balance beam and placed ninth in the all-around.
-This qualified her for the National Championships in Dallas, where she won the silver medal on floor, placed sixth on beam, finished tenth in the all-around and was named to the junior national team.

-Soon after Nationals, Ohashi moved to Plano, Texas, to train at WOGA.
+She competed in her first elite meet at the 2009 U.S. Classic where she placed fourth on floor exercise in the junior division, tied for fifth on balance beam and placed ninth in the all-around.
+This qualified her for the National Championships, where she won the silver medal on floor exercise, placed sixth on balance beam, placed tenth in the all-around; as a result she was named to the junior national team.
+Soon after the National Championships, Ohashi moved to Plano, Texas, to train at WOGA.

-2010

-In the junior division of the 2010 U.S. Classic in Chicago, Ohashi won silver medals in the all-around and on bars, beam and floor.
-At the National Championships in Hartford, Connecticut, in July, she won the bars title, placed third in the all-around and tied for fourth on floor.
-She placed fifth on beam and seventh on vault.

-At the 2010 Bumbo Cup in Pretoria, South Africa, Ohashi captured the junior-division gold medals in the all-around, floor and vault, along with silver medals on bars and beam.
+In the junior division of the 2010 U.S. Classic, Ohashi won the silver medal in the all-around and on uneven bars, balance beam, and floor exercise.
+At the 2010 U.S. National Championships, Ohashi placed second in the all-around behind Kyla Ross.
+She placed first on uneven bars, tied for fourth on floor exercise, placed fifth on balance beam and seventh on vault.
+At the 2010 Bumbo Cup in Pretoria, South Africa, Ohashi captured the junior-division gold medals in the all-around, floor exercise, and vault, along with silver medals on uneven bars and balance beam.